-Offers of places at secondary level will take account of a future move involving the child's address only if it can be confirmed before the deadline (as set by Warwickshire County Council) i.e. if the parent can provide independent proof of the move, such as a tenancy agreement that terminates after the start of the autumn term or proof that there has been an exchange of contracts in the purchase of a house.
+Offers of places at secondary level will take account of a future move involving the child's address only if it can be confirmed before 26 December 2026 i.e. if the parent can provide independent proof of the move, such as a tenancy agreement that terminates after the start of the autumn term or proof that there has been an exchange of contracts in the purchase of a house.